botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Xinclude file read

->Webapp **Check Stock** feature use server-side XML document that is parsed, but because the entire XML document, not possible to use a DTD file.
-Injecting an **XInclude** statement to retrieve the contents of /home/carlos/secret file instead.
+>Webapp **Check Stock** feature use server-side XML document that is server side parsed inside XML document, and request is not constructed of the entire XML document, it is not possible to use a hosted DTD file.
+Injecting an **XInclude** statement to retrieve the contents of ```/home/carlos/secret``` file instead.

 ```xml
 <foo xmlns:xi="http://www.w3.org/2001/XInclude"><xi:include parse="text" href="file:///home/carlos/secret"/></foo>